Child Care Resources

 • Can enroll children whose care is subsidized by federal financial assistance

-• Are not inspected by County Social Services, unless a complaint has been issued
+• Are not inspected by HHS Early Childhood Licensing Unit, unless a complaint has been issued

 UN-LICENSED PROVIDERS